Xenophon: Against empire

 The strength of Cyrus in holding the empire together is praiseworthy, according to Xenophon.
 However, the empire began to decline upon the death of Cyrus.
 By this example, Xenophon sought to show that empires lacked stability and could only be maintained by a person of remarkable prowess, such as Cyrus.

 Xenophon displays Cyrus as a lofty, temperate man.
 He is depicted as not subject to the foibles of others.
 He used the example of the Persians to decry the attempts at empire made by Athens and Sparta.
-Having written the Cyropaedia after the downfall of Athens in the Peloponnesian War, this work criticizes the Greek attempts at empire and "monarchy".
+Having written the Cyropaedia after the downfall of Athens in the Peloponnesian War, this work criticises the Greek attempts at empire and "monarchy".

 Against meritocracy

 Another passage that Johnson cites as criticism of monarchy and empire concerns the devaluation of the homotīmoi ("equal", or "same honours", i.e., "peers").
 Homotīmoi were highly educated and thus became the core of the soldiers as heavy infantry.
 Their band (1000 when Cyrus fought the Assyrians) shared equally in the spoils of war.
 However, in the face of overwhelming numbers against the Assyrians, Cyrus armed the commoners with similar arms instead of their normal light ranged armament (Cyropaedia 2.1.9).

 Argument ensued as to how the spoils would now be split, and Cyrus enforced a meritocracy.
 Many homotīmoi found this unfair because their military training was no better than the commoners, only their education, and hand-to-hand combat was less a matter of skill than strength and bravery.
 As Johnson asserts, this passage decries imperial meritocracy and corruption, for the homotīmoi now had to ingratiate themselves to the emperor for positions and honours; from this point, they were referred to as entīmoi, no longer of the "same honours" but having to be "in" to get the honour.